bjmorgan/data_F-TiO2_intercalation_anions/README.md

 This repository contains data analysis for a series of DFT calculations of metal intercalation into (F/OH)-substituted anatase TiO<sub>2</sub>.

 The analysis contained here supports the findings reported in
-J. Ma *et al.*, &ldquo;Lithium Intercalation in Anatase Titanium Vacancies and the Role of Local Anionic Environment&rdquo; \[1\], and includes code for plotting the figures in this paper that report DFT data.
+* J. Ma *et al.*, &ldquo;Lithium Intercalation in Anatase Titanium Vacancies and the Role of Local Anionic Environment&rdquo; \[1\],
+* W. Li *et al.*, &ldquo;Electrochemical Storage Mechanism in oxy-Hydroxyfluorinated Anatase for Sodium-ion Batteries&rdquo; \[2\],
+and includes code for plotting the figures in these papers that report DFT data.

 The repository consists of
 1. A series of .yaml files, containing data extracted from VASP calculations.
-The inputs and outputs for the source VASP calculations, along with the scripts to extract the raw data used here, are available at the [University of Bath Data Archive](https://dx.doi.org/10.15125/BATH-00473).
+The inputs and outputs for the source VASP calculations, along with the scripts to extract the raw data used here, are available at the [University of Bath Data Archive](https://dx.doi.org/10.15125/BATH-00473) \[3\].
 2. Jupyter notebooks containing code for data analysis and figure plotting:
     - Comparison of the relative energies for groups of F_O or OH_O defects as a function of their positions relative to the V_Ti defect.
     - Calculation of intercalation energies for *X*=(Li, Na, Mg, Ca, Al) into (F/OH)-substituted anatase TiO<sub>2</sub>.